BeardedBry/custom/article1/readme.md

 This stores a series of 1's and 0's into the checksArr, directly corresponding to the list of checkboxes in our list.

 So far everything we have done has been on the first list, now we need a way to use this data on the second list.
-Without learning how to do some kind of local storage saving and loading (which I plan to learn next), I used this to copy the array:
+Without learning how to do some kind of local storage saving and loading (which I plan on learning next), I used this to copy the array:

     // copy to clipboard.
     copy(JSON.stringify(checksArr));